bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Basic Strategy; show/hide menu." />
 </p>

-The basic strategy of the script is that the sub-menu will be initially hidden, and then when you click on a parent menu, it will show the sub-menu.
-This will be accomplished by having JavaScript swap these two classes on the sub-menu when you click the parent menu.
+<p>The basic strategy of the script is that the sub-menu will be initially
+hidden, and then when you click on a parent menu, it will show the sub-menu.
+This will be accomplished by having JavaScript swap these two classes on the sub-menu when you click the parent menu.</p>

-Initially, the sub-menus, the unordered lists that are inside the list items that are inside the unordered lists, don&apos;t have the hide-menu class on them.
-Our first challenge is to write a loop that adds this class to all the sub-menus in the unordered list.
+<p>Initially, the sub-menus, the unordered lists that are inside the list
+items that are inside the unordered lists, don&apos;t have the hide-menu class on them.
+Our first challenge is to write a loop that adds this class to all the sub-menus in the unordered list.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~ 63/64. class hide-menu display none, show-menu display block (41) ~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image063.png"
-  style="width:35%"
+  style="width:40%"
   title="New class hide-menu display none, show-menu display block" alt="New class hide-menu display none, show-menu display block." />
 <img src="./images/image064.png"
-  style="width:35%"
+  style="width:40%"
   title="Where to script will go in html file" alt="Where to script will go in html file." />
 </p>

-You&apos;ll see over here in the styles that these two styles are already here.
+<p>You&apos;ll see over here in the styles that these two styles are already
+here.
 Hide-menu, display: none, and show-menu display: block.
 Your first challenge is to write a little script, down here we&apos;ve got script tags.
 See if you can write a script that goes in and applies that sub-menu to that hide-menu class.
 We want to apply that to all of these unordered lists so they have class hide-menu on them.
-See if you can do that, and when we come back in the next lesson, we&apos;ll see how I did that.
+See if you can do that, and when we come back in the next lesson, we&apos;ll see how I did that.</p>

 <h3>Start Files: JS Folding Sidebar Menu</h3>